buildkite-plugins/annotate-git-diff-buildkite-plugin/README.md

 Default: `false`

 ### `compare_previous_build` (optional)

+> [!NOTE]
+> Requires an API Access Token with `read_builds` permission to be available via the environment variable `$BUILDKITE_API_TOKEN`.

 Whether to compare a build to the previous build.
-You'll need to provide an API access token with `read_builds` permissions to run this check.
-Only use this chech as a standalone check, make sure to set other checks to false if you want to use the `compare_previous_build` check.
+You'll need to provide an API Access Token with `read_builds` permissions to run this check.
+Only use this check as a standalone check, make sure to set other checks to `false` if you want to use the `compare_previous_build` check.
 - `true`: Shows changes between the last two successful builds on the pipeline
 - `false`: Does not compare a build to the previous build
 Default: `false`